Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Theory.md

 The resulting elevation data is then processed and interpolated to create a continuous representation of the terrain.
 The grid of elevation values in a DEM is often represented as a raster dataset, where each cell or pixel contains the elevation information for that location.

 DEM data has numerous applications in various fields, including geography, geology, environmental science, urban planning, and engineering.
 It is used for visualizing and analyzing terrain characteristics, mapping landforms, identifying slopes and aspect, hydrological modeling, determining visibility and line of sight, and more.
 DEMs are essential in creating accurate maps, conducting terrain analysis, and supporting decision-making processes in numerous industries and research domains.

+DEMs are often used as a generic term for Digital Surface Models (DSMs) and Digital Terrain Models (DTMs).
+A DSM represents the elevation of the earth's surface and all the objects on it.
+For example, a city would have a variable DSM that shows the changes in heights due to buildings.
+In contrast, a DTM model represents the ground without any objects on it.

 ### DEM
 Filling sinks in a DEM is an important preprocessing step that addresses a common issue in elevation data.
 A sink refers to a depression or low-lying area in the terrain where water can accumulate, such as a small basin or a closed contour.
 When sinks are present in a DEM, they can introduce inaccuracies and create problems in subsequent analyses or applications.